Local history - Davenham in Great Malvern then and now

 When nearby Cowleigh School was destroyed in a fire in 1989, a new school was built to take the children of both schools, as by then North Malvern School was in need of modernisation.
 The new school is named Northleigh Church of England Primary School located in St Peter's Road.
 The redundant lower North Malvern School building was converted into flats which were appropriately named 'Dixey Court'.

-Besides being a well loved teacher, Mary Dixey was also a stalwart of the Priory church and a few days after her death in 2009 a tribute was published in the Priory magazine and the Malvern Gazette (ref 8).
-She had started the Priory bookshop and was co-author of the history of Lawnside school.
+Besides being a well loved teacher, Mary Dixey was also a stalwart of the Priory church and a few days after her death in 2009 a tribute was published in the Priory magazine, which she had edited from 1964 to 2001, and the Malvern Gazette (ref 8).
+Mary had started the Priory bookshop and was co-author of an excellent history of Lawnside school.

 We know nothing about Kenneth Dixey except that he married and directories record him living at Wychwood in Pickersleigh Road.